react-navigation/react-navigation.github.io/versioned_docs/version-7.x/standard-navigator.md

 const { createNavigator, createScreen } = createStandardNavigationFactories<
   MyTabTypeBag,
-  MyTabNavigatorProps
->(MyTabNavigator, TabRouter);
+  MyTabNavigatorProps,
+  MyTabMapperProps
+>(MyTabNavigator, TabRouter, ({ state }) => ({
+  activeRouteName: state.routes[state.index]?.name ?? '',
+}));
 ```

-The `createStandardNavigationFactories` function accepts two generic arguments:
+The `createStandardNavigationFactories` function accepts up to three generic arguments:

 - The type bag for the navigator (e.g. `MyTabTypeBag`), which includes the state, action helpers, screen options, event map, and router options types.
-- The type of any additional props accepted by the navigator (e.g. `MyTabNavigatorProps`).
+- The type of public props accepted by the navigator (e.g. `MyTabNavigatorProps`).
+These props are exposed to users in the static config and dynamic navigator component.
+- The optional type of props derived from react navigation's state and action helpers in the mapper function (e.g. `MyTabMapperProps`).
+These props are passed to the standard navigator but aren't exposed to users.

 It accepts 3 arguments:

 - The standard navigator component.
 - The router factory function from React Navigation (e.g. `TabRouter`, `StackRouter`, etc.).
-- An optional function to map `{ navigation, state }` to custom props for the navigator component, in case you need any specific state or action helpers not available in the standard ones.
+- An optional function to map `{ navigation, state }` to props for the navigator component, in case you need any specific state or action helpers not available in the standard ones.

 It returns an object with `createNavigator` and `createScreen` functions that can be used to create the navigator and screens for React Navigation.
 These should be exported from the entry point.